 There are great reasons to share the story of your life with others.
-If you do it correctly, it can be a catalyst for healing and inspiration for the listener and you.
+If you share your story correctly, it can catalyze healing and inspire the listener and you.
 Learn how to do it and how it can help your growth.

 The story of your life is important.
 You may not realize the obstacles you have overcome until you take the time to write your narrative.
 Sharing makes us vulnerable.
 Our vulnerability builds courage for ourselves and others.
-If you craft the narrative of events correctly, you can discuss sensitive issues in a way that is inspirational.
+If you craft the narrative of events correctly, you can discuss sensitive issues in an inspirational way.

 Sharing Your Life Story with Others